Updated July 11, 2023

 As per the backup policy, the backup of data should be created after a specific interval.
 The purpose of this policy is to ensure the availability of the data and also to support BCP (Business continuity plan).
-BCP refers to the plan that has to be followed to keep the business moving smoothly in situations like natural disasters, fire and so on.
-Even if the data in the existing location is destroyed for any reason, the backup will help to regain it which ensures the availability of data endorsing the A component from CIA components of ISMS(Information Security Management Systems).
+BCP refers to the plan that has to be followed to keep the business moving smoothly in situations like natural disasters, fire, etc. Even if the data in the existing location is destroyed for any reason, the backup will help regain it, ensuring the availability of data endorsing the A component from CIA components of ISMS(Information Security Management Systems).

 4. General Policy

 The general policies are comprised of the rules that are common for all the employees of any organization.
 For instance, having access to the common area, being able to mail on particular domains and so on like this.
-These rules are applicable to everyone who is part of the organization.
+These rules apply to everyone who is part of the organization.
 This policy also covers the rules for the third-party vendor having access to the organization’s infrastructure.
 It brings all the stakeholders on one page in terms of adherence to the policy.

 5. Information Security Policies

-This policy may be defined as the set procedures that ensure the security of the organizational data.
+This policy may be defined as the set of procedures that ensure the security of the organizational data.
 It further contains various policies to ensure the security of the information.

 - Clear Screen Policy: As per this policy, the desktop has to be kept clean, and no critical file should be kept there.
 The desktop should contain only the normal file that does not contain any sort of critical information.